 What To Serve With Tomato Tortellini Soup

 It’s not hard to find any number of delicious sides to go with this soup!
 But I can’t think of having soup without some kind of bread on the side.
-So I love to serve it with pizza dough breadsticks or jalapeno cornbread.
+So I love to serve it with pizza dough breadsticks, jalapeno cornbread or even Oven Baked Grilled Cheese!

 If you are using tortellini soup for an appetizer, follow it up with pork chops with mushroom gravy and a spinach strawberry salad.
 And if you end with a lemon-orange cake, I can guarantee that no one will leave your table hungry!